-So, not to belabor the point any more than I already have, my point is not that there’s anything wrong with three-act structure, but that it’s not the only game in town.
-Three-act structure is a hardy, strong house; four stout walls holding up a strong roof.
+So, not to belabor the point any more than I already have, my point is not that there’s anything wrong with the three-act structure, but that it’s not the only game in town.
+The three-act structure is a hardy, strong house; with four stout walls holding up a strong roof.
 But Frank Lloyd Wright showed us is that’s not the only to build a house.

 Don’t miss a deadline.
 Download our Contest Calendar!